 Drawing from Critical Race Theory (Delgado and Stefancic, 2017) the study aimed to foreground and privilege the experiences and the views of young people.
 The research focussed on the young people’s counter stories and real-life dilemmas, ‘lived up close’ and what they revealed about the sort of education they wanted.

-• For BAME young people racism is a painful daily reality and can take a variety of forms including social media bullying campaigns and verbal abuse.
+• For Black, Asian and Minority Ethnic young people, racism is a painful daily reality and can take a variety of forms including social media bullying campaigns and verbal abuse.

 • Young people want more anti-racist education.